oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 As described earlier, the authoring tools are designed to work well in a CI/CD environment where changes are made in a pipeline by people with different responsibilities and authority.
 In this setting, changes to documents can trigger changes downstream, e.g. the editing of a control would cause an update in the catalog, which could then flow down to an updated SSP.
 These changes can occur automatically via actions that restrict the potential changes to the generated documents.
 Examples are the `--set-parameters` option on the `-assemble` tools, and both `--required-sections` and `allowed-sections` for `profile-assemble`.
 If a document change triggers an assemble action, changes to parameters can only occur if the action has `--set-parameters` in the command.
 Similarly, `profile-assemble` will fail if the sections do not meet the requirements specified in the command options.
 Another feature of the `-assemble` tools is that they won't create a new OSCAL file if the output already exists and its content would not be changed.
 This prevents undesired triggering of downstream actions when there is no actual change in content.

-For a complete standalone demonstration of the SSP generation process with trestle, please see the [Trestle SSP Demo](https://github.com/IBM/compliance-trestle-ssp-demo).
-It shows the complete flow from OSCAL json files to a finished Word .docx file.
-Note that the procedure will change in version 2.x to one based on ComponentDefintion.
+There is a standalone demonstration of the SSP generation process with trestle in the [Trestle SSP Demo](https://github.com/IBM/compliance-trestle-ssp-demo), but it currently represents the earlier version of ssp authoring with trestle - prior to the link with component definitions and rules.
+Nonetheless it captures the flow from OSCAL json files to a finished Word .docx file.

 </details>